 On this page we provide advice about making a complaint on the Public Appointments process.
-You can make a complaint about any aspect of a Ministerial Public Appointment.
 This covers new appointments, extensions to existing appointments and reappointments.

 - The Scottish Ministers;